by Comp Ortho | Oct 19, 2022 | Shoulder, Wellness

 Rotator cuff tear

-The rotator cuff is a group of four muscles of the upper arm.
+The rotator cuff is a group of 4 muscles of the upper arm.
 They allow you to raise and rotate the arm.
 The muscles are attached to the bones by tendons.
 The tendons of the rotator cuff allow the muscles to move the arm.
 If the tendons tear, the humerus can’t move as easily in the socket.
 This makes it hard to move the arm up or away from the body.

 As people age and are less active, tendons start to degenerate and lose strength.
 This weakening can lead to a rotator cuff tear.
 Most rotator cuff injuries happen to middle-aged or older adults who already have shoulder problems.
-They can happen in younger people too.
+They can happen in younger people, too.
 The shoulder has a poor blood supply.
-This makes it harder for the tendons to repair and maintain themselves.
+This makes it harder for the tendons to fix and maintain themselves.
 Using your arm overhead puts pressure on the rotator cuff tendons.
 Repetitive movement or stress to these tendons can lead to impingement.
 This is when the tissue or bone in that area becomes misaligned and rubs or chafes.

 The rotator cuff tendons can be injured or torn by trying to lift a very heavy object with an extended arm.
 It can also happen from falling, or by trying to catch a heavy falling object.